 MCS researchers are pioneers in the field of nucleic acid research, synthesizing nucleic acids that have applications that far exceed their intended biological functions.
 Researchers are developing peptide nucleic acids that can be used in electronics, pharmaceuticals, biosensors and imaging applications.
 Learn more at the Center for Nucleic Acids Science and Technology.

 Read more in the article "It's in our DNA" in Science Connection.

 MCS scientists are at the forefront of imaging research, developing novel technologies that allow researchers to peer deep inside cells and organisms and gain insight into critical biological processes.
-Learn more at the Molecular Biosensor and Imaging Center and the Pittsburgh NMR Center for Biomedical Research.
+Learn more at the Molecular Biosensor and Imaging Center.

 Read more in the article "Cellular Closeup" in Science Connection.